apache/cloudstack-documentation/source/plugins/nicira-plugin.rst

 VPC Network Offerings
 ~~~~~~~~~~~~~~~~~~~~~

-The VPC needs specific network offerings with the VPC flag enabled.
+The VPC needs specific Network offerings with the VPC flag enabled.
-Otherwise these network offerings are identical to regular network
+Otherwise these Network offerings are identical to regular Network
 offerings.
 To allow VPC networks with a Nicira NVP isolated network the
 offerings need to support the Virtual Networking service with the
 NiciraNVP provider.